David Moe (women's basketball)

 David Moe is an American women's basketball coach, currently the head coach for the Dakota State Trojans.

 Coaching career

 Mayville State

 Moe graduated from Mayville State University in 2009.
-While attending Mayville State he would serve as an assistant coach for their women's basketball team.
+While attending Mayville State, he would serve as an assistant coach for their women's basketball team under head coach Dennis Hutter.
 Following his graduation, he would continue his role as an assistant coach until his eventual departure in 2017.

 Dakota State

 On June 9, 2017, it was announced that Moe would be taking over as the head coach of the Dakota State Trojans women's basketball team.
-During his time at Dakota State, Moe has won 5 NSAA regular season championships, 3 NSAA tournaments, and he has been named the NSAA Coach of the Year 6 times.
+During his time at Dakota State, Moe has won five NSAA regular season championships, three NSAA tournaments, and one Frontier regular season championship.
+He has also been named the NSAA Coach of the Year six times and the Frontier Coach of the Year once.
+Moe currently has the second most overall wins for a head coach at Dakota State with 199.